SNAP Eligibility Calculator – Virginia

 Does Virginia count child support payments as a SNAP deduction?

-Yes — income limits and benefit amounts update every October 1.
-The calculator uses the current fiscal year values.
+Yes — SNAP income limits and maximum benefit amounts update every October 1 at the start of the federal fiscal year.
+The calculator always uses the current FY figures so your estimate reflects the latest numbers.

 Can I qualify for SNAP in Virginia if I live with parents but buy my own food?